Signal Recovery From Product of Two Vandermonde Matrices: Phase-less Measurements

 for $\bm g$ gives a unique $\bm g^m$ up to a complex scalar.
 Instead, choosing $+$ as sign in (\ref{eq:u_hat_sq_sol}) produces a different $|\tilde{u}^+(z)|^2$ and a different solution $\bm g^p$ (up to a complex scalar) to the equations (\ref{eq:u_pol_eqs}).
 Since these are the only possible values for $\bm g$, one of them equals $\bm g^+$ (up to a complex scalar).
-If no prior information about $\bm g^+$ is at hand, then as before, in order to resolve the ambiguity, we take an additional measurement $y_m$ with an arbitrary measurement vector.
-Interestingly, Theorem \ref{thm:dual_sol} shows that the two possible solutions $\bm g^m$ and $\bm g^p$ are duals.
+If no prior information about $\bm g^+$ is at hand, then as before, in order to resolve the ambiguity, we take an additional measurement $y_m$ with a random measurement vector.
+Interestingly, Theorem \ref{thm:dual_sol} shows that the two possible solutions $\bm g^m$, $\bm g^p$ are duals and according to Corollary \ref{corr:dual_sol} the roots of the Z-transforms of the resulting solutions $\bm x^m, \bm x^p$ are reflections of each other with respect to $\mathbb{T}$.